As a member of the Wellesley College Community you have the right:

 Location: Schneider Center 214

-The Director of Title IX/Nondiscrimination Initiatives is available to provide information to students regarding the College’s bias-related incident reporting program, including policies, investigation process, and interim and other remedies, and works with other on-campus resources as appropriate.
+The Director of Nondiscrimination Initiatives and Title IX Coordinator/504 Coordinator is available to provide information to students regarding the College’s bias-related incident reporting program, including policies, investigation process, and interim and other remedies, and works with other on-campus resources as appropriate.
 The Director is also available to coordinate with offices at other institutions of higher education.

 - If you report criminal activity on campus a specially trained Campus Police officer will respond and investigate and share the information with the Town of Wellesley Police because the College is within the jurisdiction of the Town.